 Kolkata city (or Calcutta for those who like the old name better), which in its reality, represents life in India.
 From the hustle bustle of the daily life in it to the subtle romance induced in the air, Kolkata is a city which has it all.
-And being a cosmopolitan city, as the former capital of India and the state-capital of West Bengal, rest assured, you would not have any problem with accomodation, no matter your budget (it’s possible to stay in the city for as low as 250 INR a day if you know where).
+And being a cosmopolitan city, as the former capital of India and the state capital of West Bengal, rest assured, you would not have any problem with accommodation, no matter your budget (it’s possible to stay in the city for as low as 250 INR a day if you know where).

 Bengali culture is literally incomplete without food.
 We Bengalis are as much in love with our food as we are with festivals (more of that later).
 People often say that Hyderabad is the place to go to if you want to have biriyani.
 Well, Kolkata has some thoroughly good fare as well.
 You have to leg it out though.
 In fact, there are very few cities in the world like Calcutta, India which offers such a wide variety of cuisine for a food lover.
 For those who want to try out a quiet pub evening, head for Olypub at Park Street.
 It is a piece of heritage of the city you will be coming out with.

 Other places include Golbari, a small eatery at Shyambazar Panch Matha More (5 point crossing), and the roadside eateries at New Market and Hatibagan for a thoroughfare in both vegetarian and non-vegetarian food.
 But whatever you do, DO NOT miss Fuchka.
 You will find vendors selling them on the roadside.
 And believe me when I say this (more than 25 years of personal experience talking here!!) that unless you taste the spicy and tangy flavor of Fuchka at Gariahat, you would have missed something.